eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle-app-development/tutorial_how_to_create_a_vehicle_app_python.md

 We save the vehicle object to use it in our app.
 Now, you have initialized the app and can continue developing relevant methods.

-### Start the app
+### Entry point of your app

-Here's an example of how to start the MyVehicleApp App that we just developed:
+Here's an example of an entry point to the MyVehicleApp that we just developed:

 ```Python
 async def main():